-An overarching purpose of steep slope rules is to retain trees in designated areas to provide the beneficial elements of naturally occurring landslides - such as the potential to contribute large wood to fish-bearing streams - while mitigating the potential negative effects of forest management activities on unstable slopes.
+An overarching purpose of the steep slopes harvesting rules is to retain trees in designated areas to provide the beneficial elements of naturally occurring landslides - such as the potential to contribute large wood to fish-bearing streams - while mitigating the potential negative effects of forest management activities on unstable slopes.
 TerrainWorks developed a slopes computer model to identify areas on forestlands in western Oregon with a higher probability of initiating landslides and debris flows that deliver to fish-bearing streams.